USE OF CHARTERED PROFESSIONAL ENGINEER (CPEng) IN SAFETY SYSTEM DESIGNS

 TRS AND HEIGHT SAFETY

-TRS was a foundation member of the Height Safety Association of New Zealand, prior to its incorporation into SARNZ (Scaffold and Rigging New Zealand) where we now sit on the Executive.
+TRS was a foundation member of the Height Safety Association of New Zealand, prior to its incorporation into SARNZ (Scaffolding, Access and Rigging New Zealand).
 Click here for more information about SARNZ.

 We are proud to be suppliers and certified installers of the New Zealand designed and manufactured Safetor Roof Anchor range.
 Technical Rigging Services is also certified installers of Checkmate, Latchways, Skylotec, Sperian and Capital Safety products, including the following: